datacommonsorg/docsite/api/rest/v2/observation.md

 Keep in mind the following rules when querying observations:

 - Each facet contains a list of observations.
-- Each observation has a “date” and “value”.
+- Each observation has a "date" and "value".
 - The response may not have all levels and all fields, depending on the query parameters listed in the next bullet.
-- There is a request parameter named "select" that is used to indicate the values the response should contain.
-Below are the scenarios:
+- There is a request parameter named "select" that you can use to indicate the values the response should contain.
+Below are the possible expressions:
-  - `select = [“variable”, “entity”, “date”, “value”];` the response contains actual observation with date and value for each variable and entity.
+  - `select = ["variable", "entity", "date", "value"];` the response contains actual observations with the date and value for each variable and entity.
-  - `select = [“variable”, “entity”];` the response does not return an actual observation because the date and value are not queried.
-This can be used to check data existence for "variable", "entity" pairs and to fetch all the variables that have data for given entities.
+  - `select = ["variable", "entity"];` the response does not return an actual observation because the date and value are not queried.
+You can use this to check the existence of _VARIABLE-ENTITY_ pairs in the data and fetch all the variables that have data for given entities.

 See the examples below for use cases that use the preceding rules.

 ## Examples

-### Example 1: Latest observation for given entities
+### Example 1: Get the latest observation for given entities

 Specify `date=LATEST` in order to get the latest observations and values.
 In this example, we are selecting the entity by its DCID using `entity.dcids`.